-Directors and employees are also prohibited from engaging in short-term trading of lluka's securities and from hedging their securities in certain circumstances.
-Key Management Personnel must not at any time enter into a transaction that involves using lluka's securities as collateral in any financial transaction, including margin lending arrangements.
+Directors and employees are also prohibited from engaging in short-term trading of Iluka's securities and from hedging their securities in certain circumstances.
+Key Management Personnel must not at any time enter into a transaction that involves using Iluka's securities as collateral in any financial transaction, including margin lending arrangements.
+Further, directors and employees must not at any time enter into a transaction (e.g. a derivative) that operates or is intended to operate to limit the economic risk of holdings of unvested Company securities or vested Company securities which are subject to a holding lock.